turingschool/backend-curriculum-site/module4/lessons/organize_an_express_app.md

 ## Controllers

 Our `index.js` is still a little bulky.
-Something I've noticed is that each block of code in this file is mostly comprised of 1) an HTTP verb, 2) a route, and 3) a function to handle the request.
+Something I've noticed is that each block of code in this file is mostly comprised of a function to handle the request.

-These were all things our `routes.rb` handled in Rails.
-Could we get `routes/api/secrets.js` to behave more like a `routes.rb` file?
+Could we create a controller to handle this functionality?

 Take 3 minutes and discuss with a partner: